 This page will try to give a quick start to getting a TRS-80 emulator running.

-This page is broken into 4 section.
+This page is broken into multiple sections.
 The first is for those who are absoutely new to emulating a TRS-80 and have no idea how to begin.
 The second is for those who know how to use an emulator, but have disk images that they want to use, including disk images which I have prepared for them.
 The third invites you to let me know if anything is unclear.
 The fourth was a request to add Hard Drive Emulation

 Except for some limited instructions in Part 5, this page does NOT attempt to teach you how to use a TRS-80, and assumes you know how to use one.